-Learn to identify potential dropouts, understand the reasons students leave school, and gain the skills to implement prevention strategies in an effective and timely manner.
+Through the Dropout Prevention Specialist (DPS) certificate program, you can learn to identify potential dropouts, understand the reasons students leave school, and gain the skills to implement prevention strategies in an effective and timely manner.
 You will learn how to involve all stakeholders (teachers, parents and students) to prevent students from leaving school prematurely.

 This program is delivered entirely online.

-Increasingly, it is being recognized that the issues of dropping out and dropout prevention cannot be separated from issues affecting our total economic and social structure.
+The issues of dropping out and dropout prevention cannot be separated from issues affecting our total economic and social structure.
 These issues include poverty, unemployment, discrimination, the role of the family, social values, the welfare cycle, child abuse, and drug abuse.

 –Peck, Law, and Mills 1987, p.
 3